-Dampness, rot and infestation

-Repair category 3

-Notes Traces of wood bore infestation were noted to timbers within the property.
+Dampness, rot and infestation Repair category 2 Notes Staining and deterioration was noted to timbers within the accessible roof space area at the location of the chimney breast.
+Appropriate further investigations and repairs will be required.
+Damp staining was noted to wall/ceiling linings within the attic floor bedroom and also at the location of the fireplace, although, when tested with a moisture meter, readings were found to be normal.
+The original source of dampness should be identified and confirmed as repaired.
+Traces of wood bore infestation were noted to timbers within the property including accessible roof timbers.
 In the absence of valid guarantees for previous timber specialist treatment works, a reputable timber specialist should carry out a full and thorough inspection of all timbers within the property and provide estimates for any recommended remedial works.